Contextualist/ase-grain/docs/source/index.rst

 `ASE calculators <https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html>`__
 into tasklets, a single async function call that calculates energy and forces for a molecule using a electronic structure calculation backend.
 ASE provides interface to dozens of backends.
-Currently ASE-Grain supports Gaussian and Psi4, but other backend can be easily "asyncified" and added.
+Currently ASE-Grain supports Gaussian, Psi4, and ORCA, but other backend can be easily "asyncified" and added.
 The tasklets are designed to be used with Grain scheduler, but can also be easily repurposed for other async integrations.

 To get started, go through the tasklets and pick the one for the calculation backend